 When taken at low doses, kratom reportedly acts as a stimulant, like cocaine or amphetamines.5 Users report feeling more alert and focused.5 People who take kratom in small amounts every day may do so because they feel more productive and sociable.6

-Kratom typically takes effect about 10 minutes after it is consumed, and kratom effects usually last about 2-3 hours.
-This can vary greatly depending on your body chemistry, your weight, and if you have taken kratom previously.
+Kratom typically takes effect about 10 minutes after it is consumed, and usually lasts about 2-3 hours.
+This can vary greatly depending on your body chemistry, your weight, and whether you have taken kratom previously.

 What are the Effects of Kratom in High Doses?